custom-dev-tools/wampserver-ssl-auto-config/README.md

 No installation is required.

-At just under 50kB the SSL Auto Config script is small enough to be saved anywhere in your file system.
+At 51kB the SSL Auto Config script is small enough to be saved anywhere in your file system.

 ## Configuration